MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics365-sales-insights-app-home-page.md

 In this example, you can see that 200 calls are analyzed and 27% of calls have higher than the average negative customer sentiment.
 The doughnut chart shows the percentage of calls that are positive, neutral, and negative.

-Select **Show details** to view more details on how the customer sentiment is trending over time and the list of calls that is contributing in analyzing the customer sentiment.
+Select **Show details** to view more details on how the customer sentiment is trending over time and the list of calls thatcontributed to this analysis.
 Further, you can select each call and view the summary.
 To learn more about call summary, see [View and understand call summary](view-and-understand-call-summary.md).

 > [!div class="mx-imgBorder"]
 > ![Customer sentiment more details page](media/si-app-customer-sentiment-details.png "Customer sentiment more details page")

 ### Tracked keywords

 This insight shows the tracked keywords that are defined in the application and that customers use the most during the sales calls.
-The application highlights these tracked keywords in this insight.
+Conversation Intelligence highlights these tracked keywords in this insight.
 Using these tracked keywords, you can identify new sales opportunities that are related to them.

 The following image is an example of how the tracked keyword insight is displayed:

 > [!div class="mx-imgBorder"]
 > ![Most tracked keywords](media/si-app-tracked-keywords.png "Most tracked keywords")

-In this example, you can see that STL (+32%), Jewelers (+26%), and Fabrication (+23%) are most trending keywords, so you will be able to define a sales strategy related to these keywords.
+In this example, you can see that STL (+32%), Jewelers (+26%), and Fabrication (+23%) are the keywords that are trending the highest, so you could, theoretically, define a sales strategy related to these keywords.
 The bubbles show the top 20 tracked keywords and the number of times that these keywords were mentioned in calls.

 You can define what keywords you want to track during the sales call.
 To learn more, see [Configure keywords and competitors to track](configure-keywords-competitors.md).

 Select **Show details** to view more details on top trending keywords.
-The details, such as how many times that each keyword is mentioned in the total number of calls, trend of each keyword over the time, and the list of calls that is contributing in analyzing the keywords.
+The details include how many times that each keyword is mentioned in the total number of calls, trend of each keyword over the time, and the list of calls that is contributing to the keyword analysis.
 Further, you can select each call and view the summary.
 To learn more about call summary, see [View and understand call summary](view-and-understand-call-summary.md).

 > [!div class="mx-imgBorder"]
 > ![Most tracked keywords more details page](media/si-app-tracked-keywords-details.png "Most tracked keywords more details page")

 ### Tracked competitors

 This insight shows the defined competitors' names that customers use most and are trending upwards during the sales calls.
-The application highlights these competitors in this section.
+Conversation Intelligence highlights these competitors in this section.
 Using these competitors, you can identify new sales opportunities that are related to them.

 The following image is an example of how the competitors mentioned insight is displayed: